alvenwong/MicroBPF/docker.md

 This is provided for users to try out [bcc](https://github.com/iovisor/bcc) and kernel trace tools in container.

-First, you need to run:
+First, you need to build the image:
 ```bash
 sudo docker build -t bcc .
 ```